Raggaer/castro/en-US/info/widgets.md

 </div>
 ```

-We check if our top variable has a length greater than 0, loop over that variable and show the players
+We check if our top variable is not nil, loop over that variable and show the players